 Despite Alba’s slick marketing, there is no basis in the claim that white truffles from other areas are inferior.
-Where is the great nose or the gourmet who can sample a white truffle and say where it is from based on smell or taste?
+Where is the great nose or the gourmet who can sample such a truffle and say where it is from based on smell or taste?
 In his book Truffle Boy Ian Purkayastha who runs the company Regalis in New York confesses that at the start of his career, he was unwittingly supplying some of the best restaurants in New York with Serbian truffles.
 Top chefs had been using non-Italian truffles for months and were none the wiser.
-Really what does that say to you about the relevance of the white truffle’s origin?
+Really, what does that say to you about the relevance of the white truffle’s origin?

-There are two kind of really valuable truffles, the winter white (tuber magnatum) and winter black (tuber melanosporum).
+There are two kinds of really valuable truffles, the winter white (tuber magnatum) and winter black (tuber melanosporum).
 All other truffles are far inferior in aroma, flavour and price.
 One such truffle is tuber indicum otherwise known as the Chinese truffle (Donald Trump would like this story).

 These truffles are of no real culinary aroma.
-One of the reasons for this is that they are unearthed using raking methods.
-Dogs can tell when a truffle has matured and obviously rakes do not distinguish.
-Besides this ruthless harvesting practice, even at their peak these truffles do not have a great flavour.
+One of the reasons for this is that collectors use rakes to unearth them rather than dogs.
+Trained dogs can tell when a truffle has matured, obviously rakes do not distinguish.
+Aside from the ruthless harvesting practice, even at their peak these truffles have a lacklustre flavour.
 So imagine the scandal in 1998 when 47 tons of Chinese truffles turned up during a raid.
-These were sitting in the warehouse of the largest truffle company in the world, Urbani who control 67% of the global market.
+These were sitting minding their own business in the warehouse of the largest truffle company in the world, Urbani, who control 67% of the global market.